jamalmazrui/TestPage/ReadMe.md

 where \<File\> is a text file containing a URL on each line.

 The program will run the Microsoft Edge browser with the API of [IBM Accessibility Checker](https://www.npmjs.com/package/accessibility-checker).
 A unique subdirectory will be created for each page tested, based on its title, and if needed, a numeric suffix.
 The test results will be contained there in various file formats.
-The HTML content of the page and a screenshot of the page are also saved.
+To review the source of the results, the HTML content, screenshot, and accessibility tree of the page tested are also saved.

 Note that automated testing only catches about a third of accessibility errors, so manual testing is also needed to evaluate WCAG conformance.